gohashira/gohashira/README.md

 > uses a lot of sexual humour & cussing to explain concepts, but knows the system deeply.
 >
-> -colleague from last whiteboard masturbation
+> -colleague from last day whiteboard masturbation

 ### contact me
 reach me on telegram at: [t.me/gohashira](https://t.me/gohashira).